 The Office of the Attorney General represents Texas, not you or the other parent

 One thing that you should be aware of is that the Office of the Attorney General represents the State of Texas in any proceeding before a court.
-Their interests are to protect the State's interests as far as services being expended on behalf of your child.
-Even if you or your child's other parent contact them to start a case that does not mean the Attorney General represents either of you.
+They aim to protect the State’s interests regarding services expended on behalf of your child.
+Even if you or your child’s other parent contact them to start a case that does not mean the Attorney General represents either of you.
 It can look that way if their attorney comes to court and asks a judge to order you to start paying child support, however.

 Their biggest goal, in any case, is to keep your child from having to rely upon government programs for any of his/her basic needs.
 If services need to be taken advantage of, they seek to be paid back by you for those services rendered.

 Married persons can contact the Office of the Attorney General in order to begin a child support case.
-The state will not file for divorce on your behalf but can establish child support orders that are valid even if you are still married.
-Relying upon the Attorney General to start a legal case for you is rarely the best option that can be chosen due to the fact that they do not represent you or your interests.
+The state will not file a divorce for you but can establish valid child support orders even if you remain married.
+Relying on the Attorney General to initiate a legal case for you is rarely the best option, as they do not represent you or your interests.
 It is common for the Office of the Attorney General to take months to simply file a child support case, whereas a private attorney (like the ones with our office) can do so on your behalf in a matter of days.

 Child Support can be removed from your paychecks automatically

-Another reason why the State of Texas may become involved in your family law case is that most child support payments are sent through and received by the State Disbursement Unit.
-The Office of the Attorney General can better keep track of payments that are received, as well as those that are not received.
-How much you pay, when you pay it and any arrearage that is owed will be kept track of.
+The State of Texas may involve itself in your family law case as it processes most child support payments through the State Disbursement Unit.
+The Office of the Attorney General can more effectively monitor received payments and those missed.
+They keep track of how much you pay, when you pay it, and any owed arrearages.
 You can create an account for yourself through their website and keep track of this information yourself if you so choose.

 It is smart, in my opinion, for everyone who receives or sends child support payments to do so through the State Disbursement Unit.
 This is not intended as a sales pitch for the government or anything like that.
 The reason why I would tell a client to pay their money through the State Disbursement Unit is that it keeps everyone involved in the process (mothers and fathers) honest.

 Imagine a situation where you have paid your child’s mother child support diligently, every month for the past two years.
 You paid cash or check to her, directly for twenty-four months before she confronts you one day about a missed payment.
-You look her in the eye and tell her that she is mistaken, but she persists.
-Eventually, she files a lawsuit against you to recover the child support that she claims that she is owed.
+You meet her gaze and assert her mistake, yet she persists.
+Eventually, she sues you to recover the child support she claims is due.

-Now, you may have paid her mostly in checks which means that you, your bank or both of you have records of those payments having been made.
-However, if you made payments in case there is no record of those payments having been made.
-You do not receive "credit" for those payments under most court orders.
+Now, if you paid her mostly by checks, this means that either you, your bank, or both have records of those payments.
+However, if you paid in cash, there’s no record of those payments.
+You do not receive “credit” for those payments under most court orders.
 So while you may have thought you were doing your child’s mother a favor by paying her directly, you inadvertently put yourself in a position where you would have to defend yourself against a dishonest person’s allegations.

 At the very least, you will have to hire an attorney to represent you in court.
-At the most, you could be assessed jail time for the failure to pay child support on time and in full.
-Either of these two outcomes could have been avoided if you had only chosen to send payments of child support through the State Disbursement Unit.
+You might face jail time for not paying child support on time and in full.
+You could have avoided this by simply choosing to send child support payments through the State Disbursement Unit.
 Do not let your child’s mother complain to you about how long it takes for her to get the money to her account.
 As long as you are paying those checks on time then you have nothing to worry about.

 Automatic deductions from your paycheck may be the best option for you and your child

 Even though it can feel a bit odd at first to have money removed directly from your paycheck in order to pay for child support, this is probably the best option available to you.
-Like we just finished discussing a moment ago, when the money is taken from your paycheck directly there is no question that the correct amount will be withdrawn or that the amount will be credited to your account.
+As we just discussed, when your employer deducts your paycheck directly, there’s no doubt that they will withdraw and credit the correct amount to your account.

 What happens if you do fall behind in your child support payments?